pettarin/icarus/README.md

 * No way of specifying special aeneas parameters.
 * No way of specifying the media narrator metadatum.
 * The media active and media playback active classes must be manually added to the book CSS file by the user.

+## Change log

+* 0.0.2 2015-12-29 Added option for adding MO class only to elements with pre-existing MO id attribute
+* 0.0.1 2015-12-16 Initial release

 ## License